Australia’s 3G Shutdown - Why your 4G/5G Phone is now Blocked!

 Vodafone was not required to provide any formal quarterly reporting to the Department and Government, so it does bring into question their awareness of the scale of the compatibility issues last year, and the reasons why these devices were removed at the time without any alarms being raised for customers.

-Additionally a number of the devices they removed from their list are still in some cases on Telstra’s and Optus’s Support List, which means many of these potentially affected devices may still in use and circulation.
+Additionally a number of the devices they removed from their list are still in some cases on Telstra’s and Optus’s Support List, which means many of these potentially affected devices may still be in use and circulation.

 In some instances the Telstra and Optus Firmware versions of those devices support Emergency Calling over 4G but not necessarily VoLTE Calling on all networks.